louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 > For acute symptomatic hypocalcemia, I should act quickly.
 IV calcium gluconate is preferred over calcium chloride for peripheral administration because chloride is more caustic; typical dosing uses 10% calcium gluconate, 1–2 g IV over 10 minutes, repeated as needed, followed by a continuous infusion of 1–2 g in 1 L saline over 6–8 hours with serial ionized calcium checks, and I should remember that boluses are short-lived so infusions are more effective for sustained correction [^112YeFM1].

 > Wait, let me verify pediatric dosing so I don't overgeneralize adult protocols.
-In children with manifest tetany or seizures, 10–20 mg/kg elemental calcium as IV calcium gluconate over 5–10 minutes is recommended, followed by 30–75 mg/kg/day elemental calcium in divided doses, with calcitriol 20–100 ng/kg/day in 2–3 divided doses until normalization, and I should double-check that I'm using elemental calcium calculations correctly when advising families on oral formulations [^113dopje] [^1161MVWo].
+In children with manifest tetany or seizures, 10–20 mg/kg elemental calcium as IV calcium gluconate over 5–10 minutes is recommended, followed by 30–75 mg/kg/day elemental calcium in divided doses, with calcitriol 20–100 ng/kg/day in 2–3 divided doses until normalization, and I should double-check that I'm using elemental calcium calculations correctly when advising families on oral formulations [^notfound] [^1161MVWo].

 > I need to ensure I address concurrent hypomagnesemia because low magnesium impairs PTH secretion and action.
 If magnesium is below about 1.6 mg/dL, I should replete magnesium first or alongside calcium, as magnesium repletion can expedite calcium recovery and reduce refractory hypocalcemia, particularly in postsurgical or critical care settings [^112vxCH5] [^112YeFM1].